Impersonation of Police Officer

 The most common ways to defend this charge are:

-- To argue that the act you did was not impersonating a police officer;
+- To argue that your actions did not amount to impersonating a police officer;

 - To argue that you impersonated a police officer purely for comedic or satirical purposes; or